Fear of childbirth is a significant factor that shapes how a woman experiences labor, and even what kind of birth

 A woman’s fear during pregnancy can affect her baby, too.
 Research suggests that high levels of anxiety, such as those associated with anxiety disorders, during pregnancy predict higher stress hormones in the child during pre-adolescence (O’Connor et al., 2005).
 Prenatal anxiety has also been linked with a decrease in certain types of immunity in infants (O’Connor et al., 2013).
 Therefore, when a woman takes steps to address fear and anxiety during pregnancy, it will probably benefit her baby’s physical and mental health, too!
-It’s a good idea to discuss any fears you have about childbirth with a licensed counselor and/or your prenatal healthcare provider early on (f possible before your third trimester) so you have plenty of time to work through your fears – but it’s never too late.
+It’s a good idea to discuss any fears you have about childbirth with a licensed counselor and/or your prenatal healthcare provider early on (if possible before your third trimester) so you have plenty of time to work through your fears – but it’s never too late.

 How Does Fear Affect Childbirth?

 So how does this work, the connection between expectations, fear of birth, and how birth goes?
 From what we know about childbirth, the connection makes a lot of sense.
 A higher level of fear leads to higher levels of stress hormones, which chase away Oxytocin, which is the hormone that helps labor to progress.
 Feeling fear can stall your labor, which means probably interventions will be suggested.

-Some childbirth classes teach women about the fear – pain – tension cycle.
+Our Beyond the Birth Plan childbirth class teaches women about the fear – pain – tension cycle.
 This concept is not surprising in the way that it works.
 When a mother feels fear, meaning she has fearful thoughts going through her mind and feels the emotion of fear or worry, what do you think happens in her body?
 She tightens her muscles, often clenching her pelvic floor and her face as well as other muscle groups, known as the fear – pain – tension cycle.

 Muscles that are clenched and tight work against effective contractions, they get less oxygen.
 Tight muscles with less oxygen lead to more painful contractions.
 In turn, this greater pain increases the woman’s level of distress, and maybe takes her fear up another notch.